Holistische Arts

 Treatment

-LEEP Procedure: Effectiveness, Risks, and Alternatives
+LEEP Procedure or Conization: Effectiveness, Risks, and Alternatives

 A LEEP procedure removes the abnormal cells, but not always the virus.
 In 20-30% of women, HPV remains present after the procedure.
 What does that mean for you?